 Haus of Blues Puppy Information

-Haus of Blues, LLC is an AKC Registered, Blue Great Dane Breeder in Southern Arizona.
+Haus of Blues, LLC is an AKC and CKC Registered, Blue Great Dane Breeder in Southern Arizona.
 All of our animals are raised indoors with two pre-teen boys, two adults and a cat who owns the place but doesn’t have a job.